ESD Flooring is also known as static control flooring.

 When StaticSmart’s flooring is chosen where computers, electronics, or sophisticated electronics systems are used.
 Our ESD flooring prevents operational failures such as dropped calls, system outages, etc. which cost hundreds of millions of dollars annually in lost productivity and outright product failures.

-ESD flooring is used in air traffic control towers, electronics manufacturers, computer labs hospitals, or even radio stations.
+This kind of flooring is used in air traffic control towers, electronics manufacturers, computer labs hospitals, or even radio stations.
 It is used to prevent and remove static electric charges where sophisticated electronics systems are operated, manufactured, assembled or repaired.

-- Static electricity continues to build.
+- The static electricity continues to build.

-- Static electricity always seeks the path of least resistance.
-The static discharges as soon as the person comes in contact with another object, like a computer keyboard, that is capable of accepting this charge.
+- The static discharges as soon as the person comes in contact with another object, like a computer keyboard, that is capable of accepting this charge.
+Static electricity always seeks the path of least resistance.